abhimanyupallavisudhir/pramaana/README.md

 `source` for exports takes gitignore style patterns to exclude and include folders.

-In addition you can modify the default templates for the `pramaana new ... --template=` option by storing/editing them as `~/.pramaana/templates/article.bib` etc.
+In addition you can modify the default templates for the `pramaana new ... --template=` option by storing/editing them as `~/.pramaana/templates/article.bib` etc. (The default templates will be dumped in `~./pramaana/templates/` after the first run; you can inspect them beforehand in `src/pramaana/core.py::DEFAULT_TEMPLATES`.)

 ## Shell Completion